 2. Helps you convey your brand message better

-There are at least ten more businesses out there in the market who are offering similar products and services as your business to the ‘same’ target audience.
+There are at least ten more businesses out there in the market that are offering similar products and services as your business to the ‘same’ target audience.
 The one who is able to acquire this audience is the one who is able to convey his brand message in a better or unique way.
 Align your brand’s origin story with audience data and competitive intelligence to create something so compelling that the consumers consider you the most trustworthy in the market.

 3. Helps you establish better bonds with your customers